 Founder and first chair of the Maryland State Bar Association Litigation Section, Mr. Sandler continues to be active in the bar associations.
 He is a leader of the J. Dudley Digges Inn of Court and former Secretary of the Litigation Section of the American Bar Association.
 Additionally, he has served on the Maryland State Bar Association Board of Governors.

-As Fellow of the American College of Trial Lawyers, he chairs the committee on teaching trial and appellate advocacy.
+Mr. Sandler is a Fellow of the American College of Trial Lawyers and the creator of the Litigation Institute for Trial Training, an annual educational program for young lawyers.
 He has been granted Martindale-Hubbell's AV Peer Review Rating, the highest rating possible.
 In 2003, he was presented with a Leadership in Law Award by The Daily Record of Maryland.
-He has appeared on numerous television programs including:

 A native of Baltimore, Mr. Sandler contributes time to many Maryland organizations.
 He has served on the Board of the Legal Aid Bureau of Maryland.
 He is past president of the Foundation Board for Maryland Public Television and a member of the Foundation Board of the St. Joseph Hospital Foundation.

 - Board of Directors, Maryland Professionalism Center (established by the Maryland Judiciary)

 - Board Member, Stevenson University (2012 to present)

 - Fellow, American College of Trial Lawyers (inducted 2011)